 The functionality of other important life support systems are impacted by this response -- sometimes irreversibly -- with the assumed short-term benefit of outrunning a predator, or finding a meal.

-So what are some easy ways to support well being within your team?
+So what are some easy ways to support overall wellbeing within your team?

 Start by banishing overwork -- whether it's happening through managerial pressure, or individual pressure to succeed.
 Avoiding overwork is one of the core competencies of a good manager, and it can have a huge effect on several areas of employee wellness.